Skip to Content

 In an ideal spot off State Highway 16, Augusta Vin offers vineyard views for days.
 From its two-story tasting room, it feels like you can see the entirety of the Hill Country awash in vines.
 It’s one of the best wineries in Fredericksburg to relax at for the day, and we visit every time we’re in town.

-Regular and reserve tastings are available along with a menu of cheese boards, charcuterie, and desserts.
+Regular and reserve tastings are available along with a menu of cheese boards and charcuterie.
 Weekends feature musical performances.
 Grab a glass and enjoy the patio, the balcony, or any of the other spots on this beautiful property.
 Note that the winery only welcomes guests aged 21 and older.
 Top Picks: Estate Aglianico, Latitude 44 (a light blend of Marsanne and Roussanne)

 Slate Theory Winery

-Distinctive and modern, Slate Theory sets itself apart the moment you walk through the door.
+Slate Theory stands out from the moment you walk through the door.
 The dark walls are splashed with imagery of craniums and Rorschach tests, and the interior seating is cushy velvet sofas in teal and gray.
-Whether you’re pulling up a chair inside or heading out to the spacious patio for live music, the winery is visually appealing and designed to make you want to stay for a while.
+Whether you’re pulling up a chair inside or heading out to the patio for live music, the winery is designed to make you want to stay for a while.
+And we always do.

 Lost Draw Cellars

 “Wilkommen!”
 If you spend much time in the Hill Country, you’ll see this German “welcome” more than once, but it never fails to make me smile because of the hospitality and nod to the city’s German heritage that underlies it.
-At Lost Draw Cellars, the greeting is a sign of the warm welcome visitors receive when they come to try the over 15 wines available at their Johnson City location (the previous flagship location in Fredericksburg closed at the end of 2023).
+At Lost Draw Cellars, the greeting is a sign of the warm welcome visitors receive when they come to try the 15 wines available at their Johnson City location.

 William Chris Vineyards